Margaret Ortega

 Margaret Marie Necio Ortega (born November 26, 1993, in Manila) is a singer-songwriter based in Wellington, New Zealand.
 On July 1, 2010, she became the champion of Star Factor 2010, a Hong Kong singing competition.
 She has been performing at numerous events since, such as the Philippine Airlines 70th Anniversary.
 She was under the management of ALV Talent Circuit Inc. She has also been given the Ani ng Dangal award for her achievement in music on the international stage, by the NCCA, presented at Malacañan Palace.
 Recently, Margaret has also been awarded an Awit Award (international awardee) by the Philippine Association of the Record Industry, Inc (PARI).

 Education

 A graduate from South Island School, Ortega had not realised her musical potential until joining Star Factor.
 Margaret had been involved in many of the varsity sports in her high school.
 She was on the junior varsity football and sailing teams.
 Ortega was also on her junior varsity and varsity basketball teams respectively.
 A few years before Star Factor, Margaret began to teach herself to play her mother's old guitar.
 Margaret Ortega has completed her studies at Victoria University of Wellington.
-Ortega has a Bachelor of Commerce in Commercial Law and International Business with an interest in Natural Resource and Environmental Economics.
+Ortega has a Masters in Commercial Law and International Business with an interest in Natural Resource and Environmental Economics.
+She completed a post graduate degree at the University of Cambridge in Sustainability Management.
+She is currently finishing an MBA in Sports Management at the Real Madrid Universidad Europea.